 There have been no new statements of purpose developed for data holdings containing personal health information since the prior review by the Information and Privacy Commissioner of Ontario.

-BORN maintains the six original (existing) statements of purpose that were approved when BORN received prescribed registry status in 2011.
-These six statements of purpose continue to meet the needs of BORN.
+These are six original (existing) statements of purpose that were approved when BORN received registry status in 2011.